 Clinical Neuropsychology of Brain Injury and Sports Concussions Track

-The program has a primary clinical emphasis, and is designed to prepare its graduates for the independent clinical practice of neuropsychology as a specialty, with additional expertise working with sports related concussions and more severe head injuries.
+- The program has a primary clinical emphasis designed to prepare its graduates for the independent clinical practice of neuropsychology as a specialty, with additional clinical and research expertise working with sports related concussions as well as more severe head injuries.

 - The track also meets the guidelines for APA’s Society for Clinical Neuropsychology (Division 40), preparing fellows for a path towards Board Certification in Clinical Neuropsychology.

 - This fellowship provides exposure to a multidisciplinary team (including neurology, occupational therapy, sports medicine, and clinical dietician), and provides trainees a significant amount of protected time (~30%) to participate in clinical research in concussion/head injury.